 The meaning of blue is widely affected depending on the exact shade and hue.
 In design, the exact shade of blue you select will have a huge impact on how your designs are perceived.
 Light blues are often relaxed and calming.
 Bright blues can be energizing and refreshing.
-Dark blues are excellent for corporate sites or designs where strength and reliability are important.
+Dark blues, like navy, are excellent for corporate sites or designs where strength and reliability are important.

-Purple was long associated with royalty.
-It’s a combination of red and blue, and takes on some attributes of both.
+Purple is a combination of red and blue and takes on some attributes of both.
 It’s associated with creativity and imagination, too.

 In Thailand, purple is the color of mourning for widows.
-Dark purples are traditionally associated with wealth and royalty, while lighter purples (like lavendar) are considered more romantic.
+Dark purples are traditionally associated with wealth and royalty, while lighter purples (like lavender) are considered more romantic.

 In design, dark purples can give a sense wealth and luxury.
 Light purples are softer and are associated with spring and romance.

 Neutral colors often serve as the backdrop in design.
 They’re commonly combined with brighter accent colors.
 But they can also be used on their own in designs, and can create very sophisticated layouts.
 The meanings and impressions of neutral colors are much more affected by the colors that surround them than are warm and cool colors.